5/8/2025

 Ron Kramer

-Our fiscal 2025 remains on track with continued solid operating performance at HBP and continued improved profitability at CPP.
-As we stated before, most of our evidence on free cash flows generated by Griffin businesses that are either unaffected or only modestly impacted by current tariff policy.
-For the balance of our business, we expect to be able to mitigate the impact of current tariff policy through supplier negotiations, cost management, leveraging existing inventory, and when necessary, taking price action.
+Thanks, Brian.
+Our fiscal 2025 remains on track with continued solid operating performance at HPP and continued improved profitability at CPP.
+As we stated before, most of our EBITDA on pre-cash flow is generated by Griffin businesses that are either unaffected or only modestly impacted by current tariff policy.
+For the balance of our business, we expect to be able to mitigate the impact of current tariff policy through supplier negotiations, cost management, leveraging existing inventory, and when necessary, taking price actions.
 With respect to our capital allocation, we remain committed to using the strong operating performance and free cash flow of our businesses to drive a capital allocation strategy that delivers long-term value for our shareholders.
-This portion of our strategy includes investing in our businesses, opportunistically repurchasing shares, and reducing debt.
-Finally, I'd like to express my appreciation to our Griffin team around the world, whose dedication and perseverance has driven our operational and financial success.
+This portion of our strategy includes investing in our businesses, opportunities repurchasing shares and reducing debt.
+Finally, I'd like to express my appreciation to our Griffin team around the world, whose dedication and perseverance have driven our operational and financial success.
 Their ability to remain focused on executing our strategy while competing in such a dynamic environment is unparalleled.
 I see opportunity in our future, and I'm looking forward to working with our team to build on these accomplishments.
 Operator, we're ready for any questions.

 speaker